 We begin the day with a visit to Kiyomizu Temple, renowned for its breathtaking panoramic views from the hilltop observation platform.
 Wander through its serene grounds, taking the time to immerse yourself in its beauty.
 Next, embark on a private Ramen making workshop, where you’ll learn the art of crafting this beloved Japanese dish.
 From soy sauce and miso to pork bone soup, discover the diverse flavors and take home the skills to impress your loved ones at your next dinner gathering.
 Afterward, we’ll stroll through the enchanting Arashiyama district.
 Take your time to soak in the quintessential Japanese atmosphere and capture plenty of cherished photographs.
 The rest of the afternoon is yours to explore more of Kyoto at your own pace.
 Meals: breakfast, lunch

 Peace Park and okonomiyaki dinner

-We jump aboard the bullet train today for about 2.5 hours to our next destination: Hiroshima,.
-After arriving, we visit Hiroshima’s Peace Park.
-The Genbaku (A-Bomb) Dome and Peace Memorial Museum stand testament to the fateful day in August 1945 when Hiroshima was chosen as target for the first ever wartime use of the atomic bomb.
-The dome was just meters from where the bomb detonated.
-It was able to retain its shape and the fact that it looks almost exactly as it did after the bombing has made it an enduring symbol of peace.
-Your guide will tell stories of brave people and important history that helped shape Japan as it is today.
-This evening, try one of the city’s signature dishes for dinner – okonomiyaki, a savory pancake of egg, cabbage, soba noodles, and meat or seafood.
+We jump aboard the bullet train today for about 2.5 hours to our next destination: Hiroshima.
+Upon arrival, we pay a solemn visit to Hiroshima’s Peace Park, where the haunting Genbaku (A-Bomb) Dome and Peace Memorial Museum stand as powerful reminders of the tragic events that unfolded in August 1945.
+The dome, located just meters away from the bomb’s detonation point, has preserved its shape, serving as an enduring symbol of peace.
+Your knowledgeable guide will share stories of bravery and pivotal historical moments that have shaped Japan’s present.
+In the evening, savor one of the city’s signature dishes, okonomiyaki—a delectable savory pancake comprising egg, cabbage, soba noodles, and a choice of meat or seafood.
 Meals: breakfast, dinner

 Miyajima Island and solo time